We’ve all heard the term, “SEO-friendly content”, but what does it actually mean? And how can we write in an SEO-friendly way?

 SEO keywords

-One of the easiest ways to stay ahead in the SEO race is to include relevant keywords in the content throughout an article.
+One of the easiest ways to stay ahead in the SEO race is to include relevant keywords throughout an article.
 Keywords are words or phrases that people type into search engines to find out more about a topic.

 For example, if writing a travel blog post about Mexico, the top keywords and phrases to include would be: